Faustria/SpecExplorer2010Reviver/README.md

 REQUIREMENTS
 ======
 This tool here is the absolute bare minimal demo possible reviving the original Spec Explorer Plug-In binaries.
-Some binaries used are open source on Github like Z3, MSAGL and SpecSharp some are under closed source license like sXRT.
-This reviver of course is only needed if you can't use one of the original IDE's (or the minor sub-version predecessors): <br>
+Some binaries used are open source on GitHub like Z3, MSAGL and SpecSharp some are under closed source license like sXRT.
+This Reviver of course is only needed if you can't use one of the original IDE's (or the minor sub-version predecessors): <br>
 Microsoft Visual Studio Professional 2010 Version 10.0.30319.1 RTMREL<br>
 Microsoft Visual Studio Professional 2012 Version 11.0.50727.1 RTMREL<br>

-The reviver should compile and work in theory with any compiler targeting Microsoft .NET Framework Version 4.0 on x86 out of the box (see FAQ).
+The Reviver should compile and work in theory with any compiler targeting Microsoft .NET Framework Version 4.0 on x86 out of the box (see FAQ).

 All binaries are used from Spec Explorer for Visual Studio 2010 (version 3.5.3146.0) - included here only for convenience.